antfu/talks/2024-02-29/src/slides.md

 </div>

 <!--
-Vite is on major version 5 right now.
-And during the past 4 years, we basically keep the pace of release 1 major version per year to keep up the JavaScript ecosystem and the evolving standards.

-Some of you probably have been through that periods where we do major releases.
-The last one with Vite 5 and was released on November last year.

-It's not a secret that Vite's major releases have very smooth migration paths.
-We received many comments mentions about their successful migrations cases.

 [click] Project monorepo mention that they upgraded Vite 2 to Vite 3 with only bumpping version, everything keeps working as-is.

 [click] Kilian even describe Vite as the "Most painless full-version upgrade of a build system ever" on the release of Vite 5.